VA Home Loan Requirements

 Surviving spouses of service members who died in service or as a result of service-connected injuries may also be eligible for a VA Home Loan.

 A VA Loan Certificate of Eligibility (COE) is required to obtain a VA Loan.
 As an approved VA lender we have access to the Veteran Affairs automated system and can obtain your COE for you when you apply for a VA Mortgage with us.

 Income qualifications for VA Loans are primarily evaluated using a residual income calculation.
 This formula determines if a Veteran has enough income to pay for living expenses along with their mortgage, housing expenses, taxes and other debts such as credit cards or auto loans.

 The Veterans Affairs loan guidelines do not have a minimum credit score requirement.
-Like most lenders we do have a minimum credit score requirement, however, our minimum credit score for a VA Loan ranges from 580 to 620.
+Like most lenders we do have a minimum credit score requirement, however, our minimum credit score for a VA Loan is 550 .
 If your credit score is close but just below where it needs to be, we can provide analysis and suggestions that could raise your credit score, sometimes fairly quickly.